hhoffstaette/swapusage/README.md

 **Installation**

-- Type "make" & copy the executable whereeveer you want.
+- Type "make" & copy the executable wherever you want.
 - If you encounter any problems then please fix them and send a pull request. :)

 Gentoo users can find an ebuild in my [overlay](https://github.com/hhoffstaette/portage).